 While there is a recommended routine for practicing Chinese Reflexology points, you get faster and more impactful results when the routine is customized for you.
 In that way, it’s a lot like getting an herbal formula selected just for you.
 The points and massage times are adjusted to help you meet your health goals faster and more effortlessly.

 I only teach this program once a year because I’m a full time mom.
 Just take a look at any school schedule and you’ll see it’s nearly impossible to set aside six months without huge blocks of holidays and conference weeks.
-The best time for me to teach the Sole Mastery program is in the fall, and enrollment is opening up next week.
+The best time for me to teach the Sole Mastery program is in the fall, and enrollment usually begins in August or September.

 Parts 2 and 3 Coming Soon